XanderRiga/iracing_cog/README.md

 This uses [pyracing](https://github.com/Esterni/pyracing) under the hood, which I also contribute to.

+# Some Important Notes
+- The iRacing API is _slow_ to update.
+  When you finish a race it can a day or sometimes more to appear in their API, which means the bot will not have that information either.
+  When in doubt, run `!update`
+- Please do not spam `!update` and `!updateserver`.
+99% of the time the iRacing API just hasn't updated yet, so you will never get live to the minute data, that just isn't a capability of the current iRacing API.

 ## Commands
+## Series Combos Related
+### !allseries
+This will give a list of all current active series names and IDs(which are used for the favorite series commands).

+### !setfavseries <Series IDs\>
+This will set the favorite series for your server.
+Server IDs in this case is a list of comma separated Series IDs that can be found from the `!allseries` command.
+Setting favorite series is necessary to use the `!currentseries` command.

+### !currentseries
+Once favorite series have been set through `!setfavseries` this command prints images showing the current tracks for each of the favorite series for this race week and the next race week.

+### !addfavseries
+This is similar to `!setfavseries` except it just adds a single series to the favorites list.

+### !removefavseries
+This removes a single favorite from the saved favorite series

+## Leaderboard/Statistics Related
 ### !saveid <iRacing Client ID\>
 Use this command to save your iRacing ID to your discord ID.